How is Machine Learning Transforming Autism Diagnosis?

-A recent article published in the Journal of King Saud University-Science comprehensively explored how machine learning (ML) techniques could improve the early detection of autism spectrum disorder (ASD) specifically in children.
-The goal was to address the challenges of diagnosing ASD, emphasizing the critical need for accurate and efficient screening methods to enhance diagnostic outcomes.
+A recent study published in the Journal of King Saud University-Science explored how machine learning (ML) techniques could improve the early detection of autism spectrum disorder (ASD) in children.
+The study aimed to address key challenges in diagnosing ASD, highlighting the importance of accurate and efficient screening methods to improve outcomes.

 Machine Learning Transforms Autism Diagnosis